markwylde/webcodeup/content/blog/2023/06/15/2125-stop-mocking-internal-logic.md

 });
 ```

 In this example, we mock the `login` function from `auth.ts` to always reject, simulating a failed login attempt.
-We then render the `LoginForm`, enter incorrect username and password values, and click the submit button.
-We wait for the error message "Invalid username or password" to appear, validating that the application correctly handles incorrect login credentials.
-Finally, we reset the mock for further tests, ensuring isolation between tests.
+We then render the `LoginForm`, input incorrect credentials, and click the submit button.
+We wait for the error message "Invalid username or password" to appear, which validates the application's proper handling of incorrect login credentials.
+Finally, we reset the mock for subsequent tests, ensuring isolation between them.

 ## Why should we stop mocking internal?

-Mocking internals can lead to tests becoming brittle and tightly coupled to the implementation.
-This happens because when we mock internal objects or functions, we inherently presume the inner workings of a function or module.
+Mocking internals can result in tests becoming brittle and tightly coupled to implementation.
+This happens because when we mock internal objects or functions, we inherently assume the workings of a function or module.
 If we refactor or restructure the system's internal logic, the tests may fail despite the public interface and the functionality remaining the same.
-As a result, our tests can become more of a hindrance than a safety net.
+Consequently, our tests may hinder development more than they assist it.

 Moreover, internally mocked tests often fail to accurately simulate the real-world conditions in which the app operates.
-This can lead to misleading results as tests might pass despite the presence of bugs that would manifest under real conditions.
+This can lead to false positives, with tests passing despite the presence of bugs that would manifest under real conditions.

 ## Embrace External Mocking

-Instead of internally mocking everything, consider mocking the boundaries of your application, i.e., its external dependencies.
-By doing this, you're not making assumptions about your code's internals; instead, you're simulating the interactions between your code and the rest of the world.
+Instead of mocking everything internally, consider mocking the boundaries of your application, i.e., its external dependencies.
+By doing this, you're not making assumptions about your code's internals; instead, you're simulating the interactions between your code and the outside world.

-Setting up a small test server might initially seem like extra work, but it pays off by leading to more robust and meaningful tests.
-This server should simulate the same conditions that your application would face in the real world.
-For example, it might delay responses, deliver unexpected data, or fail to respond altogether, thereby ensuring that your application can handle all these scenarios.
+Setting up a small test server may initially seem like extra work, but it ultimately leads to more robust and meaningful tests.
+This server should simulate the same conditions your application would face in the real world.
+For example, it might delay responses, deliver unexpected data, or fail to respond altogether, thereby ensuring your application can handle all these scenarios.

 Let's start by creating a small mock server generator function.
 We'll use `http.createServer` to create a mock server that responds to specific routes.
-The server listens on a port assigned by the operating system, preventing potential conflicts with other tests or processes.
+The server listens on a port assigned by the operating system, avoiding potential conflicts with other tests or processes.

 ```javascript
 import http from 'http';